-Despite the recent rash of high-profile data breaches, research shows that many CIOs are still moving too slowly in their efforts to improve their organization’s security tools and best practices.
-A recent study from CompTIA, for example, found that only one-third of American businesses require cyber security training and that in more than half of those companies, the CIO makes decisions about security awareness training.
+Despite the recent rash of high-profile data breaches, research shows that many CISOs are still moving too slowly in their efforts to improve their organization’s security tools and best practices.
+A recent study, for example, found that one in three organizations aren’t providing cybersecurity awareness training to remote employees – something that historically is the responsibility of a CISO.

-- Job loss: It may not be fair, but in many cases a CIO will be held primarily accountable for allowing a hack.
+It may not be fair, but in many cases a CISO will be held primarily accountable for allowing a hack.
 This is especially true for public companies in which the executive team must answer to a board of directors.
 In many cases, when such an organization faces a crisis, the board will demand firings, if only to appease shareholders and keep stock prices from plummeting.

-- Reputational harm: Even if a CIO isn’t let go after a breach, his or her reputation may well take a serious hit inside the organization.
-The ego hit that comes with losing status inside a company is bad enough, but it may also impact the CIO’s ability to get crucial budget items approved in the future.
+As a CISO, your reputation is everything.
+You’ve worked hard to build trust and establish yourself as an expert in your field.
+But a data breach can undo all that hard work in an instant.
+Even if a CISO isn’t let go after a breach, their reputation may well take a serious hit inside the organization.
+The ego hit that comes with losing status inside a company is bad enough, but it may also impact the CISO’s ability to get crucial budget items approved in the future.

-- Lawsuits: The Wall Street Journal recently published a piece that suggested CIOs will likely have to defend their security measures in court in the aftermath of future breaches.
-U.S. Office of Personnel Management (OPM) Donna Seymour is already facing a lawsuit after that agency was hacked and attorneys interviewed for the Wall Street Journal article believe that is the beginning of a trend.
-The best way CIOs can avoid a lawsuit is to commit to end-user training, document a clear strategy and adopt advanced tools for cyber security case management.
+The best way CISOs can avoid a lawsuit is to commit to end-user training, document a clear strategy and adopt advanced tools for cyber security case management.
 Taking these steps will significantly reduce the likelihood of a breach and also demonstrate a good faith effort, thereby limiting liability.